 - In Batman: Holy Terror has an interesting variation with America under British control, but not under the monarchy which has been replaced by a Puritan theocracy established by Oliver Cromwell following the English Civil War, which happened a century before the American Revolution took place.

-- The Marvel´s Captain Britain corp has two members (Crusader X from Earth 2122 and Captain Imperium from Earth 741) of realities in which America is still a colony.
+- The Marvel's Captain Britain Corps has at least two members (Crusader X from Earth 2122 and Captain Colonies (Steve Rogers) from Earth 4103) of realities in which America is still a colony.

 - In Wild Wild West, part of Arliss Loveless' plan for the U.S. surrender and dividing the country was to return the original 13 colonies to the U.K., "minus Manhattan", Florida (but not the former parts of Mexico) to Spain, and what was more or less the Louisiana Territory to the French.
 A corner in the Northwest was reserved for "Loveless Land".
 There was a valid reason for this beyond just a desire on Loveless' part to rip America apart: those countries were financing his experiments and superweapons.